Design history · Movements

 Learn at TGDS

 Constructivism is the structural ancestor of most modernist graphic design we teach.
-If the movement interests you, the most direct next steps are:
+Its photomontage, diagonal composition, and type-as-image principles feed directly into our curriculum:

 Courses